 Congress is under pressure to approve "permanent normal trade relations" with Russia to ensure that U.S. companies share in all the market-opening benefits of Moscow's entry into the World Trade Organization last month.

-But Russia's support for Iran and Syria, as well as its record on human rights, makes it unpopular in Congress.
+However, Russia's support for Iran and Syria, as well as its record on human rights, makes it unpopular in Congress.

 In early August, Cantor said he planned to bring up the Russia trade bill on the so-called suspension calendar usually reserved for non-controversial pieces of legislation.
-To broaden support for the measure, Cantor also said he planned to attach another bill that would target Russian officials for human rights violations.
+To broaden support for the measure, Cantor also said he planned to attach another bill which would target Russian officials for human rights violations.

-Passing a bill on the suspension calendar requires a two-thirds' vote, instead of a simple majority, meaning Republicans would need help from a substantial number of Democrats.
+Passing a bill on the suspension calendar requires a two-thirds vote, instead of a simple majority, meaning Republicans would need help from a substantial number of Democrats.

 Republican presidential challenger Mitt Romney supports the bill, but only if the human rights bill is attached, his campaign said last week.

 (Reporting By Richard Cowan and Doug Palmer; Editing by Eric Beech and David Brunnstrom)